Phonological history of Spanish coronal fricatives: Seseo

 Seseo /es/ is a lack of distinction between /s/ and /θ/ with both being realized as /[s]/.
 For example, the words casa ('house') and caza ('hunt') would be pronounced with the same /[s]/ sound.
-This can result in ambiguity but can usually be interpreted depending on the context of which the sentence is spoken.
+This can result in ambiguity but can usually be interpreted depending on the context in which the sentence is spoken.
 Seseo is the most widespread pronunciation among Spanish speakers worldwide and occurs in nearly all speakers in Hispanic America.
 While it is a minority pronunciation in Spain itself, seseo is considered standard in all varieties of Latin American Spanish, as well as in the Philippines.
 It coexists with distinción and ceceo in parts of Spain (e.g. in the Canary Islands, much of Andalusia, historically in southern Murcia, western Badajoz, and the western coast of Galicia).
 Traditional dialect atlases (e.g., Alvar (1991)) show one variant or another used in adjacent regions.
 In Spain, seseo is considered "more socially acceptable or perhaps 'less substandard' than ceceo".